dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/index.md

 The [Layout](xref:mvc/views/layout):

-* Controlls the layout of each page (unless the page opts-out of layout).
+* Controls the layout of each page (unless the page opts out of layout).
 * Imports HTML structures such as JavaScript and stylesheets.

 See [layout page](xref:mvc/views/layout) for more information.